Robert Greene (American author)

 Robert Greene (born May 14, 1959) is an American author of books on strategy, power, and seduction.
 He has written seven international bestsellers, including The 48 Laws of Power, The Art of Seduction, The 33 Strategies of War, The 50th Law (with rapper 50 Cent), Mastery, The Laws of Human Nature, and The Daily Laws.

 Born in 1959, Greene studied classical studies and worked a variety of jobs, before his first book was published in 1998.
 Greene frequently draws on analyses of past historical figures and events throughout his writing.
 Greene's works have been referenced by a wide variety of celebrities, political figures, and civil rights activists.
 He is the most banned author in prisons in the United States; many prisons ban his books as a security measure.

-Early life
+Early life and career

-The younger son of Jewish parents, Greene grew up in Los Angeles and attended the University of California, Berkeley, before finishing his degree at the University of Wisconsin–Madison with a B.A. degree in classical studies.
+The younger son of Jewish parents, Greene grew up in Baldwin Hills and Brentwood neighbourhoods of Los Angeles, graduated from Palisades Charter High School, and attended the University of California, Berkeley, before finishing his degree at the University of Wisconsin–Madison with a B.A. degree in classical studies.
 Prior to becoming an author, Greene estimates that he worked about 50 jobs, including as a construction worker, translator, magazine editor, and Hollywood movie writer.
 In 1995, Greene worked as a writer at Fabrica, an art and media school in Italy, and met a book packager named Joost Elffers.
 Greene pitched a book about power to Elffers and wrote a treatment which eventually became The 48 Laws of Power.
 He would note this as the turning point of his life.

+Greene was an editor at Esquire.
+He was approached in 2001 and subsequently hired as a consultant by Dov Charney, the founding CEO of American Apparel, who had read his book The 48 Laws of Power.
+After advising Charney on the company's initial public offering in 2007, Greene joined its board of directors and was described as the "in-house guru".